-When founding, many are guided by what they see and what others are playing to them ...
-What is little known: when it comes to fees, it's always about advocacy and lobbying.
-It is therefore often played higher than the market allowed.
+When starting up, many are guided by what they see and what others play for them ...
+What is little known: When it comes to fees, it is also always about advocacy and lobbying.
+So it is often pokered higher than the market allows.

-Many business ideas arise as a result of a misjudgment.
-You look at competitors, study websites, read studies, presume success and think: "I can do that too."
-The self-assessment, a cognitive bias, begins to work.
-You are talking about "you can do it".
-But not everyone can really make it.
+So many business ideas arise due to a misjudgment.
+You look at competitors, study websites, read studies, suspect success and think: “I can do that too.”
+Overconfidence, a cognitive bias, begins to work.
+You talk yourself into “you can do it”.
+But not everyone really makes it.

 How does the market really look like?

-Now, Svenja Hofert has coined her contribution to free coaches and coaches.
-And indeed, when I look at the multitude of trainers and coaches, who regularly ask me for co-operation, I wonder every time whether there really is a market for it.
+Now Svenja Hofert has contributed to free coaches and coaches.
+And indeed, when I look at the multitude of trainers and coaches who, for example, regularly ask me for cooperation, I wonder every time whether there really is a market for it.